European-Unified-ID/EUID-docs/README.md

 #### End Users (consumers)
 users engaging with publishers or publisher-related SSOs and identity providers.
 This workflow allows a user to consent to the creation of an EUID and manage their EUID consent and privacy settings in the [Opt-Out Portal](#opt-out-portal).

-### Components

-The EUID infrastructure consists of the following components:

-#### Core system
-This is a centralized service that manages access to the distributed EUID system.

-#### Opt-out system

-#### Transparency and Control Portal
-A user-facing website, the [Transparency and Control Portal](https://transparentadvertising.eu), that allows consumers to opt out of EUID at any time.

-- Offers transparency to users about their EUIDs.

-- Provides users a way to globally opt out of EUID, which triggers opt-out requests to all EUID data holders.

 ## Workflows